Rose-Walker/Rose-Walker/README.md

 🎮🐱🐶💻💊

 ### About Me
 I'm a pharmaceutical professional transitioning into software development!
-With a Bachelor's in Pharmacy and a few years in the pharma industry, I’ve developed a strong analytical mindset that I’m now applying to the world of coding.
+With a Bachelor's in Bioscience with Biopharmaceuticals and a few years in the pharmaceutical industry, I’ve developed a strong analytical mindset that I’m now applying to the world of coding.
 Currently, I'm pursuing a Diploma in Software Development to turn my passion for technology into a career.

 ### 🌱 I’m currently learning
 - Java